mkurop/kmeans/README.md

 cb = codebook.train()
 ```

-To run the demo, got to the <repo_root>/src directory and invoke
+To run the demo, go to the <repo_root>/src directory and invoke

 ```
 python3 kmeans_numpy.py